 1. Acid Blockers (Proton Pump Inhibitors): If you have chronic heartburn or GERD (Gastro-esophageal Reflux Disease), you may have tried one or more of these types of drugs for relief.
 Acid blockers are widely available by prescription and over-the-counter.
 For the best results, men are suggested to take these drugs daily, not on as “as needed” basis like antacids.

 Acid blocking medications help fight chronic heartburn, but they do so with a cost.
 A population study from the Netherlands suggests that long-term use (6-12 months) increases pH of the stomach and may lead to a decline in sperm quality in men who are planning to build families.

 Chronic heartburn and GERD are clear signs of a digestive system out of balance.
 They are routinely triggered by overeating, eating too many acid-forming foods, and bacterial (H. pylori) overgrowth.
 Healthy digestion is an important part of overall health and fertility.
-Disrupting natural stomach pH balance can have deep reaching effects in the body, and could be a hidden culprit in a fertility-health concern.
+Disrupting natural stomach pH balance can have deeply reaching effects in the body, and could be a hidden culprit in a fertility health concern.